Fortran-FOSS-Programmers/FoXy/README.md

 ## What is FoXy?

-Modern Fortran standards (2003+) have introduced support for a more Modern Fortran standards (2003+) have introduced better support for strings manipulations.
-Exploiting such new Fortran capabilities, FoXy is aimed to provide an easy to use module library for parsing (and generating) [XML](https://en.wikipedia.org/wiki/XML) files.
+Modern Fortran standards (2003+) have introduced better support for strings manipulations.
+Exploiting such new Fortran capabilities, FoXy is aimed to provide an easy to use module library to parse and emit [XML](https://en.wikipedia.org/wiki/XML) files and or tags.

 ## Aims